 Stock Price Rewards to Climate Saints and Sinners: Evidence from the Trump Election

 Donald Trump's 2016 election and the subsequent nomination of Scott Pruitt, a climate skeptic, to lead the Environmental Protection Agency drastically downshifted expectations on US climate change policy.
-Firms' stock-price reactions to these events reveal whether their climate strategies affected their valuations.
+We study firms' stock-price reactions and institutional investors' portfolio adjustments after these events.
 As widely reported, firms in industries with high carbon intensity benefited, at least briefly.
-It might be expected that companies with "responsible" strategies on climate change would also have lost value, since they were paying for actions that seemed less urgent.
+It might be expected that companies with ``responsible'' strategies on climate change would also have lost value, since they were paying for actions that seemed less urgent.
 In fact, investors actually rewarded such firms.
-The analysis shows that this observed climate responsibility premium results, at least in part, from the strategic behavior of long-horizon investors who looked into the future to assess the valuation of corporations.
+Long-horizon investors moved into climate-responsible stocks.

 Keywords: Climate change, CSR, election surprise, ESG, event study, stock returns